-Learn about the American Grand Strategy Capstone and other suggested courses relevant to national security policy.
+Learn about the American Grand Strategy Capstone courses relevant to national security policy.

 Professors Peter Feaver & Simon Miles

 Note: You must apply for admittance to this course.

 This course examines the global challenges and opportunities confronting the United States and the efforts of U.S. policymakers to craft a grand strategy that adequately addresses them.
 The course covers key historical junctures in the development of American Grand Strategy, ranging from pre-World War II to the present.
 The class will examine both the theory and the practice of grand strategy, and will consider both defenses and critiques of the choices US leaders have made.
 The class is capped as a seminar and so there will only be a very few seats available for each category of student, undergraduate and graduate.
 Admission to the class will be by permission only, based on an application.

 Professor Peter Feaver

 The study of civil-military relations addresses a simple puzzle: can we have a military strong enough to protect civilians yet not so strong as to ignore or subvert civilian direction?
 After all, a military that is strong enough to defend the state from its external enemies might also be strong enough to seize power so as to rule for itself.
 But if you keep your military small and weak so it will not pose a threat to society, will it be strong enough to carry out the national security policy?
 How do you ride the tiger of military capability without being swallowed by it?

 Does this problem become more acute as civilian society loses its connection with the military?
 How distinctive must the culture and institutional setting of the military be from its host society to fulfill its special mission?
 Does the military’s focus on the management of violence require military culture to stand apart from or even contrary to the civilian society from which it springs?
 Or should the military, particularly in a democracy, adapt to the culture of civilian society, reflecting civilian values and norms of behavior?
 What is the gap between military and civilian culture and what is its significance for public policy in America?